-Beltane is the name given to the ancient Celtic fire festival that marked the entry into the summer season, and the bright half of the year.
-The word itself likely comes from Old Irish roots, and is said to mean “bright fire”.
+Beltane is the name given to the pre-Christian Celtic fire festival that marked the entry into the summer season celebrated the fertility of the bright half of the year.
+The word itself likely comes from Old Irish roots and is said to mean “bright fire”, which is a beautifully evocative name for this cross-quarter fire festival.
 The Celtic wheel of the year is marked off by four quarter-day festivals, and four cross-quarter festivals.
 The quarter-day festivals are those of the solstices and equinoxes, which signify the entry into the primary seasons of winter, spring, summer and fall, while the cross-quarter festivals fall about halfway between each of these quarter days.
 The four cross-quarter feasts are Imbolc (Feb 2nd) Beltane (May 1st), Lammas (Aug), and Samhain (Nov 1).
 The cross-quarter days are fire festivals and were historically celebrated on the eve of the feast day itself.
 For instance the Beltane, or May Day, fires would be lit on the last day of April, and the festivities would last until the night of May 1st.

 All early agricultural societies kept feast days that marked the passage of the seasons.
 These feast days provided opportunities for the community to participate in rituals that offered thanks for the blessings of the earth, the support of the land spirits, and the guidance of the ancestors.
 Rituals of this type supported people in connecting the rhythms of their own lives to the larger rhythms of nature.
 While many of us in the modern world do not celebrate in the same way our early ancestors did, I do think we feel the symbolic value of seasonal holidays as a way of marking sacred time in our own lives, whether we celebrate them as religious holidays or not.